 Manisha Dilip Shirolikar, Hector Fernandez, Sarah Stegleder, Danilo Knijnik

 Since 1952 Miami Law has offered a welcoming environment that has drawn U.S. and foreign-trained lawyers from around the globe to its LL.M. programs.
-This year brings a cadre of prominent lawyers in their own rights looking to propel their careers and deepen their specializations.
+Spring semester 2021 brought a cadre of prominent lawyers in their own rights looking to propel their careers and deepen their specializations.

 Spring Welcomes 52 Students